Anjali-60/LocalEatsHub/README.md

 ## LocalEatsHub

-LocalEatsHub is a user-friendly food order website that allows visitors to explore and place orders effortlessly.
-Whether you're craving your favorite local delicacies or looking to try something new, LocalEatsHub provides a seamless browsing and ordering experience.
+**LocalEatsHub** is a user-friendly food order website that allows visitors to explore and place orders effortlessly.
+Whether you're craving your favorite local delicacies or looking to try something new, **LocalEatsHub** provides a seamless browsing and ordering experience.

+With **LocalEatsHub**, local restaurant and dhaba owners can now extend their food-selling capabilities by using their very own website to take orders.
+The platform empowers these businesses to showcase their unique menu offerings, interact directly with customers, and efficiently manage incoming orders.

 ## Features
 - **Local Restaurant Integration:** LocalEatsHub is specifically developed for local restaurants and dhabas that want to extend their food-selling capabilities online.
 It allows them to have their very own website to showcase their menu and take orders directly from customers.